-Α. PHA Information.

-A.1 PHA Name: Prince William County PHA Code: VA046-PWC PHA Type: Small High Performer PHA Plan for Fiscal Year Beginning: (MM/YYYY): 07/2016 PHA Inventory (Based on Annual Contributions Contract (ACC) units at time of FY beginning, above) Number of Public Housing (PH) Units Number of Housing Choice Vouchers (HCVs) 2059 Total Combined 2059 PHA Plan Submission Type: Annual Submission Revised Annual Submission Availability of Information.
+- A. PHA Information.
+A.1 PHA Name: Prince William County PHA Type: Small High Performer PHA Plan for Fiscal Year Beginning: (MM/YYYY): 07/2017 PHA Inventory (Based on Annual Contributions Contract (ACC) units at time of FY beginning, above) Number of Public Housing (PH) Units Number of Housing Choice Vouchers (HCVs) 2069 PHA Plan Submission Type: Annual Submission Revised Annual Submission Availability of Information.
 In addition to the items listed in this form, PHAs must have the elements listed below readily available to the public.
 A PHA must identify the specific location(s) where the proposed PHA Plan, PHA Plan Elements, and all information relevant to the public hearing and proposed PHA Plan are available for inspection by the public.
 Additionally, the PHA must provide information on how the public may reasonably obtain additional information of the PHA policies contained in the standard Annual Plan, but excluded from their streamlined submissions.
 At a minimum, PHAs must post PHA Plans, including updates, at each Asset Management Project (AMP) and main office or central office of the PHA.
 PHAs are strongly encouraged to post complete PHA Plans on their official website.
-PHAs are also encouraged to provide each resident council a copy of their PHA Plans.

-Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the Consortia No. of Units in Each Program

-THA Couc 1 rogram(s) in the consortia PH HCV
+PHAs are also encouraged to provide each resident council a copy of their PHA Plans. ble to the public. ne public hearing ablic may mlined office or central PHA Consortia: (Check be Ì ia Program(s) not in the Consortia No. of Units in Each Program Participating PHAs PHA Code Program(s) in the Consortia PH HCV Lead PHA:

-Lead PHA:

 В. Annual Plan Elements B.1 Revision of PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA since its last Annual PHA Plan submission?
 Y N Statement of Housing Needs and Strategy for Addressing Housing Needs.
 Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
 Financial Resources.
 Rent Determination.
 Homeownership Programs.
 Safety and Crime Prevention.
 Pet Policy.
 Substantial Deviation.
-Substantial Deviation.
 Significant Amendment/Modification (b) The PHA must submit its Deconcentration Policy for Field Office Review.
 B.2 New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y N
+Y N Mixed Finance Nodernization or Development.
+Demolition and/or Disposition.
+Demolition and/or Disposition.
+Conversion of Public Housing to Tenant Based Assistance.
+Conversion of Public Housing to Project-Based Assistance under RAD.
+Project Based Vouchers.
+Units with Approved Vacancies for Modernization.
+Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
+For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
+If using Project-Based Vouchers (PBVs), provide the projected number of project based units and general locations, and describe how project basing would be consistent with the PHA Plan.

-B.3 Progress Report.
+B.3 | Progress Report.